 Each month the Spirometry Committee will be setting a new quiz question on the ARTP social media accounts.
 The correct answer will be revealed next week.

-A. Asthma (Care reaction)
+A. Early Termination (Care reaction)

-B. Restrictive lung disease (Haha reaction)
+B. Cough (Haha reaction)

-D. Bronchospasm (Sad reaction)
+D. Submaximal effort (Sad reaction)

 Use the indicated reaction to vote or comment on this post.
-Don't forget to check back next week for the correct answer!
+Don't forget to check back next week for the correct answer.

 The latest edition of the Newsletter has now been sent to members.
 Check your inboxes!
 If you are not yet a member of ...

 The latest edition of the Newsletter has now been sent to members.
 Check your inboxes!
-If you are not yet a member of the ARTP, please visit www.artp.org.uk/membership to apply to join.
-You can also bolt on ERS membership for an additional £30.
+If you are not yet a member of the ARTP, please visit www.artp.org.uk/join to apply to join.
+You can also bolt on ERS membership for an additional £40.

-- Promoting and improving respiratory and sleep physiology for 50 years, 1976-2026
+Promoting and improving respiratory & sleep physiology for 50 years, 1976-2026

 Address